mate-academy/aws_devops_task_5_use_iam_roles/README.md

 3. Edit `main.tf` — add resources, required for this task:

-    - use resource [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy) to create a policy with permissions, necessary for Grafana to read metrics and logs from CloudWatch.
+    - use [`aws_iam_policy`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy) resource to create a policy with permissions, necessary for Grafana to read metrics and logs from CloudWatch.
 You can find JSON definition of such policy in file `grafana-policy.json` in this repository.

-    - use resource [aws_iam_role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role) to create the IAM role for your Grafana instance.
+    - use [`aws_iam_role`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role) resource to create the IAM role for your Grafana instance.
 You can find the assume role policy definition in the file `grafana-role-asume-policy.json` in this repository.

-    - use resource [aws_iam_role_policy_attachment](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) to attach policy you created to the role you created.
+    - use [`aws_iam_role_policy_attachment`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) resource to attach policy you created to the role you created.

-    - use resource [aws_iam_instance_profile](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_instance_profile) to create an instance profile.
+    - use [`aws_iam_instance_profile`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_instance_profile) resource to create an instance profile.
 The instance profile object is not visible when doing some operations in AWS Console: it is created automatically there, but you need to create it manually when assigning a role to an EC2 instance with Terraform or AWS CLI.

-    - update existing resource `aws_instance` — add to it instance profile to assign IAM role to the instance.
+    Update the existing resource, `aws_instance,` and add an instance profile to assign the IAM role to the instance.

 4. Run the following commands to generate a Terraform execution plan in **JSON** format: